-The aim of the modern animal industry is to decrease production cost and maintain high productivity by means of nutrition.
-The interest was also focussed on maintaining equilibrium of intestinal microflora and enhancing natural defence mechanism of animals by using safe feed supplements.
+The aim of the modern animal industry is to decrease production costs and maintain high productivity by means of nutrition.
+The interest was also focussed on maintaining the equilibrium of intestinal microora and enhancing the natural defense mechanism of animals by using safe feed supplements.

-Mannan-oligosaccharide (MOS) based nutritional supplements, derived from the cell wall of the yeast, Saccharomyces cerevisiae are widely used in animal nutrition.
-Since, nutrition must not only provide the necessary nutrients but also support a balanced microflora, use of MOS as a natural nutritional supplement offers this unique advantage to improve overall health and performance.
-In farm animals, the gut health determines the efficient use of feed.
-Hence, maintaining a perfect gastrointestinal condition is a key to productivity during the entire production cycle.
+Mannan-oligosaccharide (MOS) based nutritional supplements, derived from the cell wall of the yeast, Saccharomyces cerevisiae is widely used in animal nutrition.
+Since, nutrition must not only provide the necessary nutrients but also support a balanced microora, the use of MOS as a natural nutritional supplement offers this unique advantage to improve overall health and performance.
+In farm animals, gut health determines the efﬁcient use of feed.
+Hence, maintaining a perfect gastrointestinal condition is key to productivity during the entire production cycle.

-Yeast cellwall like VINMOS is one such important dietary intervention which plays several important roles in animal metabolism to provide the best cost/benefit ratio.
-The major roles of VINMOS are enlisted below.
+Yeast cell wall like VINMOS is one such important dietary intervention that plays several important roles in animal metabolism to provide the best cost/beneﬁt ratio.
+The major roles of Vinmos are enlisted below.

 AS A PREBIOTIC

-VINMOS being food for the probiotics, promotes proliferation of beneficial microflora and indirectly helps in competitive exclusion of pathogens.
-It cannot be used as substrate by the various enteropathogens.
+VINMOS being food for probiotics promotes the proliferation of beneﬁcial microflora and indirectly helps in the competitive exclusion of pathogens.
+It cannot be used as a substrate by various enteropathogens.